 Fair Housing: Race Discrimination

 One of the most important functions of federal fair housing laws is to prevent racial discrimination in the rental, sale, and financing of apartments and houses.
 The Department of Housing and Urban Development ("HUD") is the federal agency responsible for creating national policy and programs to enforce fair housing laws.
-In addition to enforcement of fair housing laws on racial discrimination, HUD has many programs directed towards vulnerable populations; including people with disabilities, the elderly, the homeless, and the working poor.
+In addition to enforcement of fair housing laws on racial discrimination, HUD has many programs directed towards vulnerable populations: including people with disabilities, the elderly, the homeless, and the working poor.

 Race Discrimination and the Fair Housing Act

-Congress enacted the Fair Housing Act of 1968 in order to promote equal access to housing opportunities.
+Congress enacted the Fair Housing Act (FHA) in order to promote equal access to housing opportunities.
 The Fair Housing Act (along with its amendments) states that property owners, financial institutions, and landlords may not discriminate on the basis of race and national origin (the Act also prohibits discrimination based on sex, religion, family status, disability, and more).